Nikhil-devloper/MCP-kb/server/README.md

 ## Cursor API Integration

-The enhanced query tool uses Cursor's API to answer questions about documents.
+Zodi uses Cursor's API to answer questions about documents.
 To set up the integration:

 1. Get your Cursor API key from your Cursor account.
 2. Set the API key as an environment variable: